katamb/itc8080/README.md

 * 3.1.1 Ensure wireless interfaces are disabled - may cause networking issues, especially in the future
 * 3.1.2 Ensure wireless interfaces are disabled - wireless is needed for most workstations todo some stuff in 3.3 doesn't work
+* 3.3.x - for some scripts reboot is required, as running configuration is not automatically updated.
+Also some of these audits may fail because ufw configuration overrides them.
 ### Section 4 - Logging and auditing
 While logging and auditing is very important, it's also very system and organization specific and does not really help us achieve the goal of hardening the system against attacks in most cases.
 This should be configured according to needs.
 ### Section 5 - AAA